Is Malta Worth Visiting? Honest Review

 Apart from all the historical landmarks I have mentioned, there are also quite a few places that are quirky and interesting.

-9. Beaches, Lagoons and Natural Pools
+9. Beaches, Lagoons, and Natural Pools

 Beaches, lagoons, and natural pools are some of my favorite features of Malta.

-Malta does not only have fabulous beaches, such as Ghajn Tuffieha (Riviera Bay) and Għadira Bay, but is also known for amazingly blue Lagoons and Natural Pools.
+Malta does not only have fabulous beaches, such as Ghajn Tuffieha (Riviera Bay) and Għadira Bay, but is also known for its amazingly blue Lagoons and Natural Pools.

 You can see stunning Natural Pools at St. Peter’s Pool and Għar Lapsi.